Are your dog’s paws often where they shouldn’t be?

 Here is OffleashK9 trainer Sarah to show you how to use “off” if you don’t want your dog up on furniture.

 It takes consistency for your dog to completely understand what “off” means.
 If you have trouble teaching your dog this command or you feel like he or she just doesn’t get it please call consult a professional.
 Here at Offleash K9 Training Colorado, we offer free 30-minute private consultations with a certified trainer to address your specific needs.
-Find a time that works with your schedule here
+Request a time that works with your schedule here